In this article:

 Buying a home, especially the first time, can be tricky.
-If you want to be sure that you're getting a good house, you'll need to examine several factors.
+If you want to be sure that you’re getting a good house, you’ll need to examine several factors:

-That means making sure your house is marketable (will hold or increase in value), safe, and functional (without weird quirks, like having to go through the kitchen to get to your bedroom).
+Make sure your house is marketable (will hold or increase in value), safe, and functional (without weird quirks, like having to go through the kitchen to get to your bedroom).

 Your first step in eliminating homes you don’t want is finding the neighborhoods you do want.
 An online search can tell you:

 - Neighborhood appearance, commute times and traffic (Google Maps with Street View)